 At the ISUtrecht, early years encompasses kindergarten and grade 1 (students from 4 to 7 years old); a periode of huge emotional, social, physical and cognitive development.

 Students can start kindergarten at the age of four which means, depending on the student’s birthday, they will be in kindergarten for two to two and half years.
 Students transition from kindergarten to grade 1 when they are 6 years old.
+Curious to see what our Early Years classes look like?
+Please watch this film in which Meher (4) and Kiyara (5) show you their day in KG Yellow.

 In the early years, students are beginning to build their awareness of numbers and letters.
 In kindergarten, students explore letters, the form and sounds, and numbers through different play provocations.
 In grade one, students take the phoneme, grapheme and numeric awareness that was fostered in kindergarten and are introduced to guided reading and more in-depth math and language units of inquiry.